Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Scaling High-Fidelity Readout

 \subsubsection{Readout crosstalk}

 Frequency-multiplexed readout (multiple qubits are measured at different frequencies using the same physical channel) is susceptible to a non-ideality such as readout crosstalk, where the state of neighboring qubits affects the readout result.
-The discriminator introduced here~\cite{Lienhard2022} showed significant reductions in these errors by using an extensive neural network.
+The baseline~\cite{Lienhard2022} showed significant reductions in these errors by using an extensive neural network.